 2006 — P.L.
 109-469, the U.S. Office of National Drug Control Policy (ONDCP) Reauthorization Act of 2006, in section 1102, amended the Controlled Substances Act to further relax the patient limitations on provision of drug addiction treatments, allowing medical practitioners to notify the HHS Secretary of need and intent to treat up to 100 patients.
 Section 1120 required the ONDCP Director to consult with NIH (NIDA) and the National Academy of Sciences in making policy relating to syringe exchange programs.

 2006 — P.L.
 109-482 (H.R.
 6164), the National Institutes of Health Reform Act of 2006, reaffirmed certain organizational authorities of the NIH Director including establishing, abolishing, and reorganizing national research institutes.
 It established the Scientific Management Review Board (SMRB) to advise the NIH Director on the use of these organizational authorities.
-In 2009, the SMRB began discussions about how to optimize research into substance use, abuse, and addiction at the NIH.
-In 2010, the SMRB voted in favor of recommending to the NIH Director the establishment of a new institute for substance use, abuse, and addiction-related research and the dissolution of NIAAA and NIDA.
+In 2009, the SMRB began discussions about how to optimize research into substance use, and addiction at the NIH.
+In 2010, the SMRB voted in favor of recommending to the NIH Director the establishment of a new institute for substance use, and addiction-related research and the dissolution of NIAAA and NIDA.

 2008 — P.L.
 110-199, Second Chance Act of 2007, reauthorized and rewrote provisions of the 1968 Omnibus Crime Control and Safe Streets Act to expand reentry services for offenders.
-Required the Attorney General (1) to consult with NIDA (and SAMHSA) regarding performance outcome measures and data collection related to substance abuse and mental health services [sec.101 (k)]; and (2) in consultation with NIDA to conduct a study on the use and effectiveness of funding aftercare services for offenders completing substance abuse programs while incarcerated [sec.
+Required the Attorney General (1) to consult with NIDA (and SAMHSA) regarding performance outcome measures and data collection related to substance use and mental health services [sec.101 (k)]; and (2) in consultation with NIDA to conduct a study on the use and effectiveness of funding aftercare services for offenders completing substance use programs while incarcerated [sec.
 102 (c)].
 Permitted the U.S. Attorney General in consultation with NIDA to make research grants to evaluate the effectiveness of depot naltrexone for treatment of heroin addiction [sec.
 244 (a)].

 2009 — P.L.
 111-117, the Consolidated Appropriations Act, changed federal law regarding potential funding for syringe exchange programs.
 The Act states: "None of the funds contained in this Act may be used to distribute any needle or syringe for the purpose of preventing the spread of blood borne pathogens in any location that has been determined by the local public health or local law enforcement authorities to be inappropriate for such distribution."; Thus, syringe exchange for this purpose is allowed unless public health or law enforcement authorities choose, at the local level, to prevent it.
 This change could result in additional research proposals, and thus funding, for syringe exchange-related research projects.

 2010 — P.L.
 111-148, The Patient Protection and Affordable Care Act, was signed into Law on March 23, 2010.
 This landmark legislation includes many of the provisions originally included in The Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act, passed as part of the Emergency Economic Stabilization Act in October of 2008.
-Implementation of this legislation continues to develop, and is designed to help ensure that all Americans have access to mental health and addiction treatment.
-The parity language prohibits health insurers from placing discriminatory restrictions on such treatment and bars health plans from charging higher copayments, coinsurance, deductibles and maximum out-of-pocket limits and imposing lower day and visit limits on mental health and addiction care.
+Implementation of this legislation continues to develop and is designed to help ensure that all Americans have access to mental health and addiction treatment.
+The parity language prohibits health insurers from placing discriminatory restrictions on such treatment and bars health plans from charging higher copayments, coinsurance, deductibles, and maximum out-of-pocket limits and imposing lower day and visit limits on mental health and addiction care.

 2011 — P.L.
 112—74, the Consolidated Appropriations Act, rescinded the change made by P.L.
 111-117 regarding potential funding for syringe exchange programs.
 The law now reads, "Notwithstanding any other provision of this Act, no funds appropriated in this Act shall be used to carry out any program of distributing sterile needles or syringes for the hypodermic injection of any illegal drug."
 It is so far unclear how these changes might affect research in this area.